inoftrobinson/inoft_vocal_framework/README_v025.md

  ```

  ### Roadmap :
- - To finish writing the README file, including the roadmap section ;)
+ - Redo the README file, and remove the roadmap from it ;)
+ - Implement all the available features of Alexa Google Assistant, Samsung Bixby (like all types of cards, carousel, etc)
+ - Allow to create +90% of the skill code (Python code of course) with a cartographic (MindMap) tool like the Alexa SkillFlowBuilder.
+ - Create a CLI that will automaticly create a AWS lambda, an Alexa Skill, a Google Action, an API Gateway, and link everything together in a few seconds.
+ - Create a Content Management/Creation System
+ - Make the simulator better and more useful than just sending dumb requests to the code
+ - Generate the skill/actions schema right from the code
+ - Allow to know on which type of device the user is currently on

+ ### Already available (the date are the releases date) :
+ - Message, and speechs objects helpers (pick according to probability, remember automaticly the last interactions of the user, etc) (a long time ago)
+ - Processing and creation of a response (01/28/2020)
+ - SkillBuilder and ResponseHandler object to create the response to the intents and requests (01/29/2020)
+ - Basic response (speech, ssml, card) (01/29/2020)
+ - Processing and manipulating of a request (01/31/2020)
+  - Finish the saving of data accross sessions, and make it work when the code is deployed to the cloud (02/17/2020)
+ - Micro request simulator (02/01/2020)
+ - Identify the intent/request type (like launch, end, and any intent) (02/01/2020)
+ - HandlerInput object to have access to all the features without needing 42 imports in each file (02/01/2020)
+ - Saving and access of user data/interactions in the session and accross sessions (02/07/2020)
+ - StateHandlers (set the user in a state, where he can interacte with multiples intents, and fallback to a specific function if he is not in one of the intents) (02/07/2020)
+ - Support basic options of samsung bixby (03/15/2020)
+ - Easy handlers to have the messages and speechs in the cloud instead of them being harcoded (is linked with the CMS) (03/07/2020)
+ - Allow to have platform specific features in the codebase.
+For example, in Google Assistant you can have a caroussel, there is no such equivalent in Alexa.
+(03/08/2020)

  #### Credits :
- - The Alexa Python SDK (https://github.com/alexa/alexa-skills-kit-sdk-for-python).
-I have taken a big inspiration on how they to decided to make the interaction with the framework, for example trough class that have a can_handle and handle function.
+ - The Amazon Alexa Python SDK.
+If you look at the class and variables that will be interacted with, i have use the same type of logic than the SDK (like a skill_builder, the requests and intents handlers, the handler_input, etc).
+I did not use their code, but written everything from scratch, unfortunatly ;) https://github.com/alexa/alexa-skills-kit-sdk-for-python
- - The Jovo framework (https://github.com/jovotech/jovo-framework) I have taken inspiration of how they handled certains scenarios (like how to save user data accross session in the google assistant).
-Thank you for having clear docs ! https://github.com/jovotech/jovo-framework
+ - The jovo framework.
+I have taken inspiration of how they handled certains scenarios (like how to save user data accross session in the google assistant).
+Thank you for being open-source and have clear docs ! https://github.com/jovotech/jovo-framework